HMais/Getting-and-Cleaning-Data-Course-Project/README.md

   + 3.2 use 'factor()' function to name class labels in 'data_selection'

 4. Appropriately labels the data set with descriptive variable names.
-  + 4.1 extract features colnames from 'features_lab' and remove extra charactere '()'
+  + 4.1 extract features colnames from 'features_lab' remove extra charactere '()'
+  + 4.2 remove extra charactere '()' , replace "-" by "." and use descriptif labels instead of abreviations (some abreviations are preserved for the seek of simplicity)
-  + 4.2 rename 'data_selection' colnames: rename features colnames based on 'features_lab_mean_or_std' labels,
+  + 4.3 rename 'data_selection' colnames: rename features colnames based on 'features_lab_mean_or_std' labels,
 rename subject colname 'subject' + rename target colname 'activity'